What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 She finally calls.
 I object.

-At 7:28 AM — seven and a half hours after Teddy's fever had reached 105°F in their records — Dr. Wicinas finally called me.
-She told me his fever was now 105.9°F. It was the first I had heard of any of it.
+At 7:53 AM — almost 8 hours after Teddy's fever had reached 105°F in their records — Dr. Wicinas finally called us.
+She told us his fever was now 105.9°F. It was the first we had heard of it.

 She tried again to push the MRI and spinal tap.
 She suggested CareCredit financing.
 I told her, clearly: “We are not doing an MRI or spinal tap.
 Period.”

-Let that sink in.
-During the 4:00 AM–7:35 AM window — as her shift was nearing its end — Dr. Wicinas, without speaking to me, administered two doses of phenobarbital and ordered a stat X-ray.
-This despite the fact that before I had left at 12:30 AM, I had told her explicitly: my phone would be by my side throughout the night, and to please call me if there were any concerning changes in Teddy's condition.
+All of this was done without talking to us — despite the fact that before I had left at 12:30 AM, I had told her explicitly: my phone would be by my side throughout the night, and to please call us if there were any changes in Teddy's condition.
 She did not call.
 She did not ask.
-She acted unilaterally, in the final hours of her shift, on a dog whose owner had clearly said no.
+She acted unilaterally.
+Let that sink in.

 Saturday Morning — Shift Change